Country Stampede (music festival)

-The Country Stampede Music Festival is an outdoor country music and camping festival held at Heartland Motorsports Park, south of Topeka, Kansas.
-The festival has been held annually since 1996, historically on the last weekend in June (except in 2020 when it was cancelled due to the COVID pandemic).
+The Country Stampede Music Festival in Kansas is an outdoor country music and camping festival held at Azura Amphitheater in Bonner Springs, Kansas.
+The festival has been held annually in Kansas since 1996, usually on the last weekend in June (except in 2020 when it was cancelled due to the COVID pandemic).

 The festival was held at Tuttle Creek State Park outside Manhattan, Kansas, from its founding in 1996 to 2018.
 The 2019 festival was moved to Topeka, initially due to potential flood conditions at Tuttle Creek Lake.
 Organizers announced the move would be permanent on June 20, 2019.
-Organizers also announced the name of the festival was changed to Heartland Stampede in advance of the 2020 festival.
 Like many large scale events, the festival was cancelled in 2020 due to the COVID-19 pandemic.
-In 2021, the festival would once again be named Country Stampede and had a successful 3-day event despite poor weather.
-Organizers announced on October 19th, 2021 that the 2022 festival would be moved to the month of July to attempt to avoid the history of severe weather during the event.
+In 2021, the festival had a successful 3-day event despite poor weather.
+Organizers announced on October 19, 2021, that the 2022 festival would be moved to the month of July to attempt to avoid the history of severe weather during the event.

-Country Stampede in Manhattan (1996–2018)
+Tuttle Creek State Park (1996–2018)

 The Country Stampede festival was the largest annual music festival in Kansas while in Manhattan.
 Total combined attendance for all days exceeded 170,000 – in 2012 it was approximately 175,000.
 The record for largest single-day attendance was set on June 23, 2012, when an estimated 55,000 fans watched Toby Keith perform.